TarmoKople/mysql-ec2-metadata/README.md

 Exposes EC2 instance metadata using INFORMATION_SCHEMA.

+## Disclaimer

+mysql-ec2-metadata plugin can crash your server, corrupt your data, empty your credit card or burn down your neighbors house, ...
+I don't take any responsibility for this !

 ## Description

 MySQL EC2 metadata plugin downloads EC2 instance metada from metada service and exposes downloaded information in INFORMATION_SCHEMA.EC2_META table: